benyaminpravalent/weather-app/docs/middleware.md

 We use `middleware` to access/modify request and response objects.
 Middleware functions get executed before the router handler gets executed.
 More about `middleware` can be found [here in nestjs documentation](https://docs.nestjs.com/middleware).

-This starter repository comes with the following middlewares:-
+This repository comes with the following middlewares:-

 - [Request-ID middleware](#request-ID-middleware)
 - [Logger middleware](#logger-middleware)